orzechowskid/tsx-mode.el/README.md

 # tsx-mode.el: a batteries-included major mode for TSX/JSX

 use lsp-mode for code analysis and completion, tree-sitter for highlighting and indentation, and some godawful hacks for CSS-in-JS support.

-- TypeScript support
-- JSX/TSX has correct indentation and syntax highlighting applied
-- CSS-in-JS is dynamically propertized: looks like a string until point enters it, then switches to CSS
-- completion-at-point for CSS-in-JS
+Aims to provide proper JSX/TSX indentation and syntax highlighting, as well as some fancy features related to CSS-in-JS.

 ![tests?](https://github.com/orzechowskid/tsx-mode.el/actions/workflows/github-actions.yml/badge.svg?branch=main)